You are here

-The Quadrennial Energy Review (QER) process itself involves robust engagement of federal agencies and outside stakeholders, and further enables the federal government to translate policy goals into a set of analytically based, integrated actions for proposed investments over a four year planning horizon.
+The Quadrennial Energy Review (QER) process involves robust engagement of federal agencies and outside stakeholders, and further enables the federal government to translate policy goals into a set of analytically based, integrated actions for proposed investments looking ahead to 2040.
 In the Presidential Memorandum establishing the QER, President Obama directed the QER Task Force to “gather ideas and advice from state and local governments, tribes, large and small businesses, universities, national laboratories, nongovernmental and labor organizations, consumers, and other stakeholders and interested parties...”
 As the Secretariat for the QER Task Force, the Department of Energy (DOE) coordinates stakeholder outreach through public meetings, stakeholder briefings, technical workshops, one-on-one meetings, and an online comments portal.

-Over the course of 2016, DOE will convene a series of public meetings centered on the topic of the second installment of the QER, an integrated study of the U.S. electricity system from generation through end use.
-A mixture of panel discussions and a public comment period will frame multi-stakeholder discourse around deliberative analytical questions relating to the intersection of electricity and its role in promoting economic competitiveness, energy security, and environmental responsibility.
-The Administration is seeking public input on key questions relating to possible federal actions that would address the challenges and take full advantage of the opportunities of this changing system to meet the Nation’s objectives of reliable, affordable and clean electricity.
+Over the course of 2016, DOE convened seven public meetings on the second installment of the QER, an integrated study of the U.S. electricity system from generation through end use.
+A mixture of panel discussions and a public comment period framed stakeholder discourse around analytical questions relating to the intersection of electricity and its role in promoting economic competitiveness, energy security, and environmental responsibility.
+The Administration sought public input on key questions relating to possible federal actions that would address the challenges and take full advantage of the opportunities of this changing system to meet the Nation’s objectives of reliable, affordable and clean electricity.

 2016 STAKEHOLDER MEETINGS

-The formal stakeholder engagement process for the second installment will include a public meeting in Washington DC, followed by a series of meetings in locations around the country to solicit input and foster public dialogue about the QER.
-The locations of the meetings will provide for full consideration of the geographical diversity of electricity systems.
-DOE’s briefing memorandum for the second installment of the QER provides additional information regarding the topics under discussion at the meeting.
+The formal stakeholder engagement process for the second installment included public meetings in Washington DC, Boston, MA, Des Moines, IA, Austin, TX, Salt Lake City, UT, and Atlanta, GA, to solicit input and foster public dialogue about the QER.
+The locations of the meetings were chosen in consideration of the geographical diversity of electricity systems.
+DOE’s briefing memorandum for the second installment of the QER provides additional information regarding the topics discussed at the meeting.

 Washington, DC Public Meeting--February 4, 2016